 To prepare your starter you should feed it it's exact amount, ie a 1:1 ratio, 3 times the day before

-water (or it gets too soupy) in the early morning.
-Feed it 1/2 cup at lunch, then before bed, feed it
+(or it gets too soupy) in the early morning.
+Feed it 1/2 cup at lunch, then before bed, feed it 1 cup.
+If

-1 cup.
-If you need more than 1 cup, start with a greater amount in the morning (takes a little
+you need more than 1 cup, start with a greater amount in the morning (takes a little mathematics but

 To prepare your starter before baking for a descently active starter: